GSA/fpki-guides/pages/PIV FAQs.md

 ![PIV-I OID table](https://github.com/Protiviti-JSargent/fpki-guides/blob/Protiviti-JSargent-draft-1/img/PIV_OID.JPG)
 <br /><br /><br />

-### 3.4 Can my agency accept PIV-I Cards issued by our contractors’ company in lieu of issuing PIV Cards to these individuals?
+### 3.4 Can My Agency Accept PIV-I Cards Issued By Our Contractors’ Company In Lieu Of Issuing PIV Cards To These Individuals?

 * **NO -** Individuals who fall within the applicability of [HSPD-12](https://www.dhs.gov/homeland-security-presidential-directive-12), including Federal contractors requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies. <br />